 Thirteen countries have agreed to actively contribute information and data to the prospective study: Belgium, Chile, Colombia (OECD candidate country), France, Germany, Israel, Japan, Mexico, the Netherlands, Norway, Switzerland, the United Kingdom and the United States.

-The online consultation has now ended, but we are holding a consultation meeting for civil society to contribute their views on sustainable access to innovative therapies in Paris on 20 June 2017.
+The online consultation has now ended, and a consultation meeting for civil society to contribute their views on sustainable access to innovative therapies was held in Paris on 20 June 2017.

 RELATED PROJECTS AND PUBLICATIONS